Joelfranklin96/Final_Project/README.md

 This repository contains the code for the final project in the ECE Software Engineering course for Spring 2023.
 The project is a web-based application that allows users to analyze PDF documents.
 The application is built using Flask, a Python-based web framework, and implements Google OAuth for user authentication.

+## Project Overview

+This project aims to provide a web-based solution for PDF document analysis.
+It includes functionalities such as:

+- Reading and storing contents of PDF documents in a MongoDB database.
+- Providing a summary of the document.
+- Extracting the top 10 most common keywords from the document.

 ## Features

 - **Google OAuth Authentication:** Users can log in to the application using their Google accounts.